The City of Suwanee functions under a Council-Manager form of government. Suwanee's City Council is comprised of six

 Burnette is an active member of the Georgia Municipal Association’s Legislative Policy Council and Federal Policy Council.
 He serves on the board of Gwinnett Clean and Beautiful and he is chairman of the Partnership Gwinnett Public Funding Entity.
 The mayor also is the lay leader at Suwanee United Methodist Church, of which he is a longtime member.
 He has a bachelor’s degree in biology from Georgia Southern University and is a graduate of the 2003 Leadership Gwinnett class.

 Mayor Pro Tem Dick Goodman

 Dick Goodman moved to Suwanee from Miami in 2006 and almost immediately immersed himself in community initiatives.
-Goodman participated in the 2030 comprehensive planning process and served as a citizen-member of the water system focus group and the Downtown Master Plan steering committee as well as the first chair of the Suwanee Public Arts Commission, spearheading the arts initiative that has since established Suwanee as a model for public art in Georgia.
-This was all before he was elected to City Council to fill an unexpired term in 2009.
+He participated in the 2030 comprehensive planning process and served as a citizen-member of the Suwanee Water System focus group and the Downtown Master Plan steering committee.
+He later served as the first chair of the Suwanee Public Arts Commission, spearheading the arts initiative that has since established Suwanee as a model for public art in Georgia.
+This was all before he was elected to City Council in 2009.
 Goodman has also been active more broadly in Gwinnett County, having been appointed in 2011 to the Gwinnett County Public Library Board of Trustees by County Commission Chairman Charlotte Nash, and serving as the Library Board chairman since 2013.
 Earlier he had been elected to represent the greater Suwanee community in Engage Gwinnett, the 50-member task force established by the Gwinnett County Commission to develop funding strategies for the County during the 2008 financial crisis.
-Goodman is a retired freelance marketing/communications writer and journalist with a passion for photography.
-His clients have included agricultural, financial, pharmaceutical, and technology companies as well as economic development agencies in the U.S. and Asia.
+Goodman is a retired freelance marketing/communications writer and journalist, as well as a serious amateur photographer.
+His writing clients have included major agricultural, financial, pharmaceutical, and technology companies and economic development agencies in the U.S. and Asia.
 He was also a contributing columnist for the Miami Herald, a regular columnist for Miami Today, and until his election to City Council, a regional columnist for the Atlanta Journal Constitution.
 A graduate of Clarkson College in Potsdam, New York, Goodman and his wife, Louise, have six children between them and 12 grandchildren, three of whom live in Suwanee.